EmilRamsvik/Digital-Garden/content/Books/Book Reviews/Economics/Basic Economics.md

 - It is also true that unemployed Americans spend more time per day looking for work—more than four times as much time as unemployed workers in Germany, Britain or Sweden.

 - A tourist in New York’s Greenwich Village decided to have his portrait sketched by a sidewalk artist.
-He received a very fine sketch, for which he was charged $100.
+He received a very fine sketch, for which he was charged USD 100.
 “That’s expensive,” he said to the artist, “but I’ll pay it, because it is a great sketch.
 But, really, it took you only five minutes.”
 “Twenty years and five minutes,” the artist replied.

 - Risk-taking is the mother’s milk of capitalism.